X 12 7

 • Q: What should I do if I receive a 997 with error codes?
 A: Carefully review the error codes in the 997.
 These codes specify the type of error encountered.
 Correct the error in the original transaction and resubmit.

 • Q: Is X12 7 mandatory?
 A: While not legally mandated in most cases, using a functional acknowledgement like X12 7 is considered a best practice for ensuring reliable and error-free EDI transactions.
-It’s crucial for maintaining robust business relationships and preventing costly mistakes.
+It’s crucial for maintaining reliable business relationships and preventing costly mistakes.

 Conclusion